panoply/esthetic/readme.md

 **Lexers**

 The [src/lexers](/src/lexers/) directory and containing files are responsible for parse operations, this where the parse table gets generated.
-Markup languages use the [markup.ts](/src/lexers/markup.ts) lexer, Script languages (i.e: JSON, JavaScript etc) use [script.ts](/src/lexers/script.ts) lexer and Style languages (i.e: CSS) use [style.ts](/src/lexers/style.ts) lexer
+Markup languages use the [markup.ts](/src/lexers/markup.ts) lexer and the JSON language uses the [json.ts](/src/lexers/script.ts) lexer.

 **Format**